 Volunteering at Uganda Lodge is suitable for whole families, motivated and self-reliant teenagers, and also seniors who are fairly mobile – there are no steps but the ground can be uneven.

-When you volunteer at Uganda Lodge you will be in “The Heart of Africa” and you will be staying at a locally owned and run Guest House and working at a School or Medical Centre that are owned and managed by a Ugandan NGO and local committees.
+You will be in “The Heart of Africa” and you will be staying at a locally owned and run Guest House and working at a School or Medical Centre.
 UK charities help support these establishments by fundraising and offering advice, but please be aware that you are not being sent out there b,y or working for, any UK charities .

 Have you thought about the benefits you will get from volunteering?
 If you consider the many benefits you will receive, you will be asking yourself why you aren’t more involved with helping a cause.
 You will get more out of your volunteer experience than you put into it.
 Don’t hesitate to identify and donate some of your time to a worthy volunteer opportunity.
 You will be glad you did.
 Consider some of these reasons to donate your time and efforts: